HEIGVD-S3-DAI/fastpaws/docs/protocol.md

 ## Commands

-- `score` is defined as number of letters completed
+- `progress` is defined as the percentage of completed letters.

 ### Join the Sever